Temple University Students Gather To Honor Students Killed, Call For Safety Changes

 “Sam’s humor and intelligence made every feel happy and comfortable around him,” said Shane Collington, the victim’s cousin.

-In the days since the senior political science major’s death, many have questioned if enough is being done to keep students safe.READ MORE: 13 Philadelphia Police Officers On Administrative Duty Over Gun Arrest Discrepancies
+In the days since the senior political science major’s death, many have questioned if enough is being done to keep students safe.READ MORE: Quadruple Shooting In Brewerytown Sends 4 Males, Including Teen, To Hospital: Police

 “As a woman, I don’t feel safe going out when the sun is down,” student Macey Roberts said.